creationix/rando/README.md

 ```
 6[    -- List with 6 bytes of body
   1*  -- Pointer to value at 1 byte offset from end of this value
-  *   -- Pointer to value at 0 btye offset from end of this value
+  *   -- Pointer to value at 0 byte offset from end of this value
   38+ -- Positive integer 100
 ```